 - Web server—Hosts web applications and provides optional security and load balancing benefits to ArcGIS Server.

-- Web Adaptor—Integrates ArcGIS Server with your enterprise web server, forwarding incoming requests to your various ArcGIS Server machines.
+- ArcGIS Web Adaptor—Integrates ArcGIS Server with your enterprise web server, forwarding incoming requests to your various ArcGIS Server machines.

-- ArcGIS Server—Does the work to satisfy requests issued to the GIS web services.
+- ArcGIS Server—Responds to requests issued to the GIS web services.
 ArcGIS Server can draw maps, run tools, serve imagery, synchronize databases, project geometry, search for data, and perform many other operations offered by ArcGIS.

 The web server hosts web applications and provides optional security and load balancing benefits to the ArcGIS Server site.
 ArcGIS Server is compatible with many popular web servers, including Internet Information Services (IIS), WebSphere, and WebLogic.

 ArcGIS Web Adaptor

-ArcGIS Web Adaptor is fundamentally a web application that forwards requests from your web server to your ArcGIS Server.
-ArcGIS Web Adaptor keeps track of which machines have been added and removed from your site and forwards traffic to them appropriately.
-Using ArcGIS Web Adaptor allows you to set your own name for your site, instead of using the default site name arcgis.
-ArcGIS Web Adaptor also allows you to leverage the native capabilities of your web server for security, and can block outside connections to ArcGIS Server Manager and the ArcGIS Server Administrator Directory.
+ArcGIS Web Adaptor is a web application that forwards requests from your web server to your ArcGIS Server.
+ArcGIS Web Adaptor keeps track of which machines have been added to (and removed from) your site and forwards transactions to them appropriately.
+ArcGIS Web Adaptor allows you to set your own name for your site, instead of using the default site name arcgis.
+ArcGIS Web Adaptor also allows you to leverage the native capabilities of your web server for security and can block outside connections to ArcGIS Server Manager and the ArcGIS Server Administrator Directory.

 When a web service request is received, ArcGIS Web Adaptor forwards the request to one of the ArcGIS Server machines.
-If ArcGIS Web Adaptor determines a ArcGIS Server machine is unavailable, it stops forwarding requests to that server.
+If ArcGIS Web Adaptor determines an ArcGIS Server machine is unavailable, it stops forwarding requests to that server.

 Other web gateway options

-The Web Adaptor is not the only way to configure a web gateway, or entry point, to your site.
-Other web gateway technologies can include physical HTTP load balancer and network router devices, or third-party software designed for load balancing purposes.
+ArcGIS Web Adaptor is not the only way to configure a web gateway, or entry point, to your site.
+Other web gateway technologies include physical HTTP load balancer and network router devices, or third-party software designed for load balancing purposes.
 For example, in the Amazon Web Services (AWS) cloud environment, the Amazon Elastic Load Balancer (ELB) can act as a web gateway.
-If you already have existing technology in your organization that plays the role of a web gateway, it can be adapted to work with ArcGIS Server under most circumstances.
+If you already have technology in your organization that serves as a web gateway, it can be adapted to work with ArcGIS Server under most circumstances.